Shifting Financial Marketing into Gear

 - Executives: People like to hear from the management of companies.
 Share a message from the CEO or have a C-level executive shed expertise on an industry topic.

-Establish Your Brand With Social Media
+Establish Your Brand With a Social Media Strategy

 Visuals are crucial for social media.
 Have a separate B2B Instagram strategy because Instagram can help improve your business’s online presence with photos and video.